 Best for: The traveler determined to give their kids an educational experience

-Because: Cram some experiential learning into your kids’ week “off” with a trip to Sioux Falls, S.D.
-Up first: Math class at Falls Park, the town’s namesake geologic feature.
+Because: Cram some experiential learning into your kids’ week “off” with a trip to Sioux Falls, South Dakota.
+Up first?
+Math class at Falls Park, the town’s namesake geologic feature.
 Here, around 7,400 gallons of water plummet over the 100-foot terraces each second.
-So kids, how many gallons gush down in a minute?
-Walk among more than 800 free-flying butterflies and gently touch a sea anemone at the Butterfly House and Aquarium for a hands-on biology tutorial.
-Yoga at the Great Plains Zoo & Delbridge Museum of Natural History will make for a memorable phys ed session, especially if you follow it with a tour of the Asian Cat exhibit (yep, there’s a snow leopard!).
-Finally, art class involves a stroll past more than 65 bronze, marble, and stainless-steel displays on the SculptureWalk, including the signature Arc of Dreams.
+(So, kids, how many gallons gush down in a minute?)
+Walk among more than 800 free-flying butterflies at the Butterfly House and Aquarium for a hands-on biology tutorial.
+Finally, art class involves a stroll past nearly 80 bronze, leopard stone, and stainless-steel displays on the SculptureWalk, including the signature Arc of Dreams that spans the Big Sioux River.

 Where to stay: If all you need is a reasonable rate, comfy bed, pool, and free breakfast, book a stay at Hyatt Place Sioux Falls or the Sioux Falls Clubhouse Suites.
 Or, opt for the Historic Victorian Inn (built in 1888) to sneak a history lesson into your lodging experience.

 What to eat: What’s a trip to South Dakota without experiencing chislic, the official state nosh?
-You’ll find these tasty cubes of fried meat on many local menus, but try Urban Chislic for a chance to choose your meat and sauce or rub.
-Try Rack XXX, which has “enough heat to ruin your day,” if you dare.
+You’ll find these tasty cubes of fried meat on many local menus, but try the Barrel House for a seven-ounce, prime USDA house cut chislic paired with one of the whiskeys, ryes, or bourbons available on their extensive list.